jadpole/jadpole.github.io/_drafts/2015-07-31-type-system.md

 forces you to be super-duper explicit about everything.

-Before moving on, you should probably wait for everything to sink in, because we're going to level up and review our model as we explore static and dynamic dispatch and conditional `impl`, and discuss a method through which Rust might be able to add inheritance-like code-reuse constructs while keeping its simplistic design.
+Before moving on, you should probably wait for everything to sink in, because we're going to level up and make our model even more abstract as we explore static and dynamic dispatch and conditional `impl`.

 ## Extending the model